 Sembilan Island

-Sembilan consists of nine islands; Rumbia, Pulau Lalang, Pulau Saga, Pulau Buluh, Pulau Samak, Pulau Nipis, Pulau Agas, Pulau Miskin and Pulau Nyamuk.
-All of them are inhabited, so you will find an oasis of peace.
-The islands are located nearby the town of Lumut, and also nearby Pangkor Island.
-The boat takes you to the islands in an hour and a half.
-Most people visit the island during a day trip.
-Usually a group of friends or a family rents a boat at the small harbor and they visit the island for a nice picnic.
-Some leave very early in the morning to catch fish in the area and then prepare and eat the fish during lunch at one of the nice secluded beaches at one of the islands.
+Sembilan consists of nine islands; Rumbia, Lalang, Saga, Buluh, Samak, Nipis, Agas, Miskin and Nyamuk.
+All of them are uninhabited, so you will find an oasis of peace.
+The islands are located nearby the town of Lumut, and also nearby Pangkor Island; a popular travel destination within Malaysia.
+The boat takes you to the islands in about an hour.
+Most people visit the island as a day trip.
+Usually a group of friends or a family rent a boat at the small harbor and they visit the island for a nice picnic.
+For this, Lalang Island has the best beaches.
+Some leave very early in the morning to catch fish in the area and then prepare and eat the fish during lunch at one of the nice secluded beaches.
 Sembilan has no accommodation.
-Nearest place to stay is Pangkor Island (view all hotels and resorts at Pangkor Island
+Nearest place to stay is Pangkor Island (view all hotels and resorts at Pangkor Island).

 On this page: